Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

     =========
     ...

-.. note:: Although these templates help the clear structuring of an issue please keep in mind that bugs have to be reproducible and the feature / change requests be understandable!
+.. note:: Although these templates help the clear structuring of an issue, please keep in mind that bugs have to be reproducible and feature / change requests have to be understandable!

-If you're a programmer and are skilled in the language in question, then dive in and see if you can fix the bug (see `Contributing code to Selenium`_).
+If you're a programmer and are skilled in the language in question, then dive in and see if you can fix the bug (see `Contributing Code to Selenium`_).

 .. _JIRA: http://jira.openqa.org/

-Contributing code to Selenium
+Contributing Code to Selenium
 -----------------------------
 Much of the magic behind Selenium is the hard work of programmers with backgrounds in Javascript, Java, Ruby, PHP, Python, Perl, C#, HTML and other